Academia-750/academy750-backend-laravel/README.md

 For production we use SuperVisor (See the Server installation guide in Notion )

+This functionality are using QUEUEs

+- Send emails.
+(Forgot Password)
+- Import CVS for topics, questions, etc.

+### Schedules

+Running queues we use `php artisan schedule:work`.

+For production we use SuperVisor (See the Server installation guide in Notion )

+This functionality are using Schedules

+- Clear temporal files.
+(For example Student personalized PDFs)
+- Import CVS for topics, questions, etc.

 ### Permissions

 When we generate a empty database we will start with the next setup: